jesperkha/Fizz/docs/libraries.md

 // All functions in this package must return a value (interface) and error.
 // If the error returned is not nil, it will be raised as a fizz error and
 // terminate the program.
+The value returned is the value the funciton returns
-func sayHello(name string) (val interface{}, err error) {
+// when calling it from Fizz, so it must be a valid Fizz type. func sayHello(name string) (val interface{}, err error) {
     return "Hello, " + name, err
 }
 ```

 The values of the arguments given are checked before trying to call the function, so if the types do not match an error is raised.
-The return value will always be as shown.
+The return types will always be interface and error.

 <br>